WHAT DO I DO NEXT?

 If you want to know more about what we believe about God and Jesus and the Bible and whatnot, go here.

-Every Sunday you can expect a band playing a variety of thoughtful, contemporary worship music.
+Every Sunday you can expect a variety of thoughtful, contemporary worship music.
 Sometimes music is the primary way we worship, sometimes not.
 When the music’s playing, you can raise your hands or sit on them, you can sing out or just listen; it’s between you and God.

 We desire to create for the Creator.
 We sing a new song, do a new thing, but maintain a respect for the tradition and teaching of the innumerable believers who have wrestled with the gospel over thousands of years of faith.
 So you might see some ancient practices, or you might see a video made yesterday.
 Every Sunday’s a little different so come and be prepared to worship.